-§§ 35-38 - HOME SOLICITATIONS Makes minor changes to home solicitation sale cancellation provisions and disclosures, including increasing the required font size and adding a disclosure for electronic deliveries The bill redefines "business day" for purposes of provisions on the right to cancel a home solicitation sale within three business days and seller obligations within 10 business days of cancellation.
+§§ 34 & 35 - ASSURANCE OF VOLUNTARY COMPLIANCE IN CUTPA CASES Allows a monetary settlement to be part of an assurance of voluntary compliance in CUTPA cases and eliminates a requirement that DCP send a copy of a final decision by certified mail By law, DCP can accept an assurance of voluntary compliance from a person who allegedly committed a CUTPA violation.
+Currently, an assurance can include restitution to an aggrieved person and an amount for DCP's investigatory costs.
+The bill allows a monetary settlement to be part of an assurance.
+The bill also eliminates a requirement that DCP send a copy of a final decision finding a CUTPA violation by certified mail to the violator and makes minor and technical changes. §§ 36-39 - HOME SOLICITATIONS Makes minor changes to home solicitation sale cancellation provisions and disclosures, including increasing the required font size and adding a disclosure for electronic deliveries The bill redefines "business day" for provisions on the right to cancel a home solicitation sale within three business days and seller obligations within 10 business days after cancellation.
 Currently, a business day excludes Sundays, New Year's Day, Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, and Christmas Day.
 The bill also excludes Saturdays, Martin Luther King, Jr. Day, Lincoln Day, Juneteenth Independence Day, and any day the governor or U.S. president appoints or recommends as a day of thanksgiving, fasting, or religious observance.
 The bill increases, from 10 to 12 point, the type required for the right to cancel statement that must be included in home solicitation sale contracts and the notice of cancellation form.
 It revises the contents of the form to describe much of the same information in a different way.
-The bill adds, as a condition of an effective home solicitation sale agreement, that the seller provide a business email address, if the seller has one, and include the following statement if the seller emails or uses another electronic delivery method to provide a digital copy of the agreement: "PLEASE REVIEW IMPORTANT INFORMATION ABOUT YOUR RIGHT TO CANCEL THIS AGREEMENT IN THE 'NOTICE OF CANCELLATION' BEING PROVIDED TO YOU."
+The bill adds, as a condition of an effective home solicitation sale agreement, that the seller provide a business email address and include the following statement if the seller emails or uses another electronic delivery method to provide a digital copy of the agreement: "PLEASE REVIEW IMPORTANT INFORMATION ABOUT YOUR RIGHT TO CANCEL THIS AGREEMENT IN THE 'NOTICE OF CANCELLATION' BEING PROVIDED TO YOU."
 The statement must be immediately adjacent to the body of the message and in at least 12-point type or the same size as the body of the message if the body is larger than 12-point type.
 The bill also makes related technical and conforming changes.